BreeceW/WinUIEdit/Tools/README.md

 where a.b.c is the previous version (see scintilla\version.txt), and x.y.z is the new version (see https://www.scintilla.org/ScintillaDownload.html).

+## Uwp
+This tool switches the configuration of the editor project to build the UWP version of the control.
+If you have Visual Studio open and the configuration is changed, Visual Studio will ask you to reload the project, which you should.

+Run the Uwp tool like this:

+`Uwp`

+## WinUI3
+This tool switches the configuration of the editor project to build the WinUI 3 version of the control.
+If you have Visual Studio open and the configuration is changed, Visual Studio will ask you to reload the project, which you should.

+Run the WinUI3 tool like this:

+`WinUI3`

 ----
 **Note:** At this time, the tools do not have any error checking.
 If something goes wrong, you might have to run the tools in Visual Studio to debug them.